UKPLab/arxiv2025-misleading-visualizations/README.md

 }
 ```

-If you use the CHARTOM dataset, please cite:
+If you use CHARTOM, please cite:

 ```bibtex
 @article{bharti2024chartom,